In this article

 Imagine you’re analysing a stock, and here’s what you observe:

-1. RSI Indicates Oversold: The RSI is below 30, suggesting the stock is oversold and due for a rebound.
+1. RSI Indicates Oversold: The RSI indicator drops below 30.
+Such a reading often suggests the stock is oversold, and a rebound could be developing.

-2. MACD Confirms Momentum Shift: The MACD shows a bullish crossover, with the MACD line moving above the signal line, and the histogram is starting to grow.
+2. MACD Confirms Momentum Shift: The MACD indicator might show a bullish crossover, where its line moves above the signal line.
+The histogram, in this case, would also typically start to grow.

-3. Price Aligns with Indicators: The price action supports this setup, showing signs of stabilisation after a downward move.
+3. Price Aligns with Indicators: The price itself seems to agree.
+It shows signs of steadying after its recent drop.

 This alignment of RSI and MACD signals suggests a strong buying opportunity.
 You enter a long position, believing both indicators confirm the potential for upward momentum.